hazzik/hazzik.github.io/_posts/2014-06-26-drop-down-lists-solved.md

 }
 ```

-###The controller
+####The controller

 The same as in the previous example

-Pros over the previous solution
+###Pros over the previous solution

-1. You use two generic templates (DropDownList / ListBox) for all of your lists, but you still have an ability to set your own template if you need so
+1. Using of two generic templates (DropDownList / ListBox) for all lists, or specific one if needed

-Cons
+###Cons

-1. The dynamic or magic-strings* are used, which complicates refactoring and code modification
+1. Using of the dynamics or magic-strings*, which complicates refactoring and code modification

 ## The solution with ChildAction

-If you'll try to use just a child action, then it'll not work at all: you will not have client-side validation from the box, you will not be able to use nested forms, etc. <!-- В [статье](http://pashapash.com/2010/12/dropdown-v-asp-net-mvc-chast-1/) ([часть 2](http://pashapash.com/2011/01/dropdown-v-asp-net-mvc-chast-2/)) неизвестного автора (быстрый поиск выдал только [профиль](http://habrahabr.ru/users/PashaPash/) на хабре) решены эти проблемы, и по-этому я буду рассматривать _окончательное решение автора_. -->
+This is a good idea to put logic of the selection list to a separate action.
+This will lead to better separation of concern and give you some benifits like caching.
+But yf you'll try to use just a child action, then it'll not work at all: you will not have client-side validation from the box, you will not be able to use nested forms, etc., because the field names will be broken.
+To make it work properly you need to set view data's model metadata to the same as in parent action.

-###The model
+####The model

 ```csharp
 public class Movie {